GoogleChrome/web.dev/src/site/content/en/blog/a11y-tips-for-web-dev/index.md

   - ux
 ---

-**It's awesome to build sites that are inclusive and accessible to everyone.
+It's awesome to build sites that are inclusive and accessible to everyone.
-There are at least six key areas of disability we can optimize for: visual, hearing, mobility, cognition, speech and neural.
+There are at least six key areas of disability you can optimize for: visual, hearing, mobility, cognition, speech, and neural.
-Many tools and resources can help here, even if you're totally new to web accessibility.**
+Many tools and resources can help here, even if you're totally new to web accessibility.

-Over 1 billion people live with some form of disability.
+Over one&nbsp;billion people live with some form of disability.
 You might have been in a loud room at some point trying to hear the conversation around you or in a low-lighting condition trying to find something in the dark.
 Do you remember the frustration you felt with that circumstance?
-Now imagine if that temporary condition was permanent.
+Now imagine if that temporary condition were permanent.
 How different would your experience on the web be?

 To be accessible, sites need to work across multiple devices